krismanaya/udacity_data_analyst/project_3/osm_src/readme.md

 ### Statistics Contribution

  Since there is automated map editing bots like ``woodpeck_fixbot`` are going to be responsible for more of the ``open street map``postings.
-There is not much we can grab statistics for except for mayber users so here is some percentage statistics:
+There is not much we can grab statistics for except for maybe users so here is some percentage statistics:

  * Top user contriution percentage ("_woodpeck_fixbot_") 25.7 %
  * Combined top 2 users' contribution ("_nmixter_" and "_woodpeck_fixbot_") 42%